What are the possible components that contribute to such behaviours?

 Living with ADHD?

-Uniquely Patterned Minds aim to raise awareness about ADHD/ADD learning differences and behaviours by educating organisations, parents and society on this unique brain type and learning difference.
+Uniquely Patterned Minds is a charity dedicated to raising awareness about ADHD/ADD learning differences and behaviours by educating black and ethnic minorities within organisations, society and parents on this unique and creative learning difference.
 We provide information on the close similarities between trauma and ADHD which is said to be the reason for possible misdiagnosis.